ttyS0/gsoc-lablua-lldb-scripted-watchpoints/drafts/lua-reference.rst

 on entry to the embedded interpreter.
 They do not update as you use the LLDB API's to change, for example, the currently selected stack frame or thread.

-Moreover, they are only defined and meaningful while in the interactive Python interpreter.
-There is no guarantee on their value in any other situation, hence you should not use them when defining Python formatters, breakpoint scripts and commands (or any other Python extension point that LLDB provides).
+Moreover, they are only defined and meaningful while in the interactive Lua interpreter.
+There is no guarantee on their value in any other situation, hence you should not use them when defining Lua formatters, breakpoint scripts and commands (or any other Lua extension point that LLDB provides).
 For the latter you'll be passed an `SBDebugger`, `SBTarget`, `SBProcess`, `SBThread` or `SBframe` instance and you can use the functions from the "Equivalent" column to navigate between them.